 Home Remedies For Hyperlactation

 Along with the above tips, you can also try some home remedies to manage hyperlactation.
-However, talk to your pediatrician before starting any home remedy, as most of these remedies lack scientific backing (3) (7).
+However, talk to your lactation consultant before starting any home remedy, as most of these remedies lack scientific backing (3) (7).

 - The topical application of green cabbage leaves is believed to decrease engorgement.
 Chill the cabbage leaves and apply them to your breasts between feedings.
 Although there are no studies to back the effectiveness, you can still try this as there are no noted side effects.